Queen Elizabeth II: A life in pictures

 (Getty)

-Elizabeth and her sister arrive at Waterloo station in 1939 to say goodbye to their parents as they leave to tour Canada.
-Elizabeth was thought too young to escort her parents on the tour and was described as "tearful" as they departed
+Elizabeth and her sister arrive at Waterloo station in 1939 to say goodbye to their parents as they leave to tour Canada

 (Getty)